ojo-network/ojo/x/oracle/README.md

 4. For each remaining `denom` with a passing ballot:

-   - Tally up votes and find the weighted median exchange rate and winners with `tally()`
+   - Tally up votes and find the median exchange rate and winners with `tally()`
    - Iterate through winners of the ballot and add their weight to their running total
    - Set the exchange rate on the blockchain for that `denom` with `k.SetExchangeRate()`
    - Emit an `exchange_rate_update` event